 They are already in business, they have regular students.
 They are not going to close down shop and become a full time Krav Maga student.

 So what are the issues as they see it;

 First, no one can take away your current rank.
 When you join IKI you do not lose any of your previous ranks.
-I have no authority to invalidate your current rank.
+I have no authority or motive to invalidate your current rank.
 That is yours to keep.